Chair of Fellowships

 Joan Branham is Professor of Art History and Chair of the Department of Art and Art History at Providence College where she teaches courses in late-antique and medieval art and architectural history.
 She has been an invited visiting professor at Harvard University and Brown University, and currently serves as Chair of Fellowships for the W.F.
 Albright Institute of Archaeological Research in Jerusalem.

 Joan Branham obtained her PhD from Emory University in 1993 receiving Emory’s Award for Excellence in Graduate Research.
 She conducted her doctoral work at the Institute of Archaeology at the Hebrew University of Jerusalem with an Interuniversity Fellowship for Jewish Studies, and wrote her dissertation with fellowships from the American Association of University Women, the Memorial Foundation for Jewish Culture, and the Kress Foundation.
 Professor Branham has received a number of postdoctoral fellowships from the Women’s Studies in Religion Program at Harvard Divinity School (2001-02 and 2007-08), National Endowment for the Humanities (2002), Chateaubriand Foundation at the École Pratique des Hautes Études, the Sorbonne, Paris (1994-95), and Getty Center for the History of Art and the Humanities (1993-94).

 Academic Positions and Awards:

 Professor of Art History, Department of Art and Art History, Providence College, responsible for the medieval art history curriculum.
 1999-2009: Associate Professor; 1995-1999: Assistant Professor, Providence College.

 Chair of Fellowships, W.F.
 Albright Institute of Archaeological Research, Jerusalem.
 Chair NEH and AIAR Fellowship committees in biblical studies, archaeology, religion, history, and art history.

 Vice President, W.F.
 Albright Institute of Archaeological Research, Jerusalem.

-Acting Director and Research Associate, Women's Studies in Religion Program, Harvard Divinity School.
+Acting Director, Women's Studies in Religion Program, Harvard Divinity School.
 Scholarly project and graduate seminar: “Ritual, Gender, and Space in the Jerusalem Temple, Ancient Synagogues, and Early Churches.”